dotnet/csharpstandard/standard/classes.md

 An *indexer_body* may either consist of a statement body ([§15.7.1](classes.md#1571-general)) or an expression body ([§15.6.1](classes.md#1561-general)).
 In a statement body, *accessor_declarations*, which shall be enclosed in “`{`” and “`}`” tokens, declare the accessors ([§15.7.3](classes.md#1573-accessors)) of the indexer.
 The accessors specify the executable statements associated with reading and writing indexer elements.

-In a *indexer_body* an expression body consisting of “`=>`” followed by an expression `E` and a semicolon is exactly equivalent to the statement body `{ get { return E; } }`, and can therefore only be used to specify read-only indexers where the result of the get accessor is given by a single expression.
+In an *indexer_body* an expression body consisting of “`=>`” followed by an expression `E` and a semicolon is exactly equivalent to the statement body `{ get { return E; } }`, and can therefore only be used to specify read-only indexers where the result of the get accessor is given by a single expression.

 A *ref_indexer_body* may either consist of a statement body or an expression body.
-In a statement body a *get_accessor_declaration* declares the get accessor ([§15.7.3](classes.md#1573-accessors)) of the property.
-The accessor specifies the executable statements associated with reading the property.
+In a statement body a *get_accessor_declaration* declares the get accessor ([§15.7.3](classes.md#1573-accessors)) of the indexer.
+The accessor specifies the executable statements associated with reading the indexer.

 In a *ref_indexer_body* an expression body consisting of `=>` followed by `ref`, a *variable_reference* `V` and a semicolon is exactly equivalent to the statement body `{ get { return ref V; } }`.